omarpheus/you-can-stalk-me/README.md

-# you-can-stalk-me
+# You Can Stalk Me
+## Twitch removed the friends functionality, let's create it again!
-You Can Stalk Me is a series of tools that helps you strengthen your community while you are not streaming. ** You Can Stalk Me = Twitch Friends feature that has been removed **
+You Can Stalk Me is a series of tools that helps you strengthen your community while you are not streaming.

+## Feature 1 : Privacy first!
+Decide whether you want to let your community know what streaming you are watching.
+Frontend ==> Chrome Extension

+## Feature 2 : Shared API ==> Use You Can Stalk Me data within your own app
+REST API built with NodeJS and Express framework Database with Supabase for the MVP
+We may migrate the DB to PostgreSQL afterwards.

+## Feature 3 : Know what streaming is watching your favourite streamer
+Frontend ==> VueJS